apsc160/cms_contest/README.md

 ### Configure Daemon User and Database

-We need to set up users and groups in order to run `cms` safely, and allow access to a `postgresql` database.
+We need to set up users and groups in order to run `cms` safely and allow access to a `postgresql` database.

 Create a user with limited permissions that will be used to run `cms`.
 In this guide will call this user `cmsuser`.